allanchen95/TKDE-2019-CONNA/CONNA/README.md

-**Note**: For more and cleaner name disambiguation data, we highly recommend *WhoIsWho*, **the world largest manually-labeled name disambiguation benchmark**, which contains more than **900,000** papers and can be easily accessed in its dataset page,
+**Note**: For more and cleaner name disambiguation data, we highly recommend *WhoIsWho*, **the world largest manually-labeled name disambiguation benchmark**, which contains nearly **1,000,000** papers and can be easily accessed in its dataset page,

 *WhoIsWho*: (link: https://www.aminer.cn/whoiswho)